Hosted by the Friends of Washington Crossing Park

 Q: I can't find the email that contains my ticket.
 Can you resend them?

 A: You can retrieve your missing tickets here by entering the email you used to purchase them.
 If you’ve done this and you still don’t have your tickets, you may have entered your email address incorrectly.
-Please contact us at info@washingtoncrossingpark.org to resolve this
+Please contact us at info@washingtoncrossingpark.org to resolve this.

-Q: Can I buy beer at the event?
+Q: Can I buy beverages?

 Q: Can I re-enter the Brewfest area once I’ve left?

 Q: Where can I park?
-Can I leave my car overnight?

 Q: Is the event wheelchair accessible?